Analysis: After lean years, Big Oil is under pressure to spend

 A spending splurge could also eat into profits and revive fears oil companies are returning to the wasteful practices of the first half of the decade when crude prices soared.

-"Historically, excess free cash flow above dividend cost has seen capex rise in the industry but the sector is trying to shake off the capital indiscipline tag and I believe they will stick to that," said Rohan Murphy, analyst at Allianz Global Investors www.allianzgi.com.
+“Historically, excess free cash flow above dividend cost has seen capex rise in the industry but the sector is trying to shake off the capital indiscipline tag and I believe they will stick to that,” said Rohan Murphy, analyst at Allianz Global Investors.

 Additional reporting by Shadia Nasralla, Dmitry Zhdannikov and Simon Jessop in London, Bate Felix in Paris, Nerijus Adomaitis in Oslo, Ernest Scheyder in Houston; editing by David Clarke